Bets are off for stranded Hong Kong casino ship and forlorn crew

 The crew is waiting to be paid salaries totaling $400,000, he said.

-He said he did not know who the ship’s owners were but it was managed by a company called Skywill Management Limited.
+He said he did not know who the ship’s owners were but it was managed by a company called Sky Wheel Limited.

-Phone numbers for Skywill did not work while Sea Hawk Asia, the captain’s previous manager, said it was not able to comment on the situation.
+Phone numbers for Sky Wheel did not work while Sea Hawk Asia, the ship’s previous manager, said it was not able to comment on the situation.

 Prior to 2014, there were 12 casino ships operating out of Hong Kong but Lyzhyn said that number has plunged to four.